Jaeson-gram/Class-casting/README.md

 # Class-casting
 To wrap up Polymorphism, I learned some type casting and testing for types at compile time.
 I saw how that objects of the parent class could rarely dig deep into the child class.
 Is it like this in the real world?

+I added the project to the Polymorphism repo, because I used the classes I created there.